|Characteristics, structure and resources of the sector|

 Aquaculture has good prospects for boosting the national economy of the country in the near future.

-The Directorate of Marine Resources within the General Directorate for the Protection of Marine Resources which in turn forms part of the Public Commission for the Protection of Marine Resources, Environment and Wildlife is a leading government agency responsible for the management and development of the aquaculture sector.
+The Directorate of Fisheries within the Ministry of Municipalities and Urban Planning represented in Agriculture and Marine Resources Affairs is a leading government agency responsible for the management and development of the aquaculture sector.
 The Directorate also liaises with other government bodies on issues relating to aquaculture development.

 Within this Directorate there are a number of different sections and units with various responsibilities for aquaculture development and sustainable management issues.

 |The governing regulations|